top of page

 The Truth About Modern Skincare Products

-Markets are flooded by an endless list of lotions and facial creams.
-The top brands are loaded down with ingredients that, while their base formulas protect the skin from losing moisture, the remaining components can cause damage over time.
+Markets are flooded with an endless list of lotions and facial creams.
+The top brands often contain ingredients that, while their base formulas protect the skin from losing moisture, can cause damage over time.
 Simply put, their preservatives, fragrances, and fancy binders are so processed that the skin can’t properly break them down.
 The further from nature these ingredients are, the more confused the body becomes—leading to free radical damage, allergic reactions, and other potential issues.

 In some cases, there is a buildup of toxic ingredients that, while considered safe in small amounts, can cause problems with daily, long-term exposure.
 This is why naturally derived skincare is so important—formulas that the body can process, be nourished by, and feel good using over time.